International research helps criminal justice majors prepare for future success

 A native of Taiwan, Hsieh has many connections with people who work within the criminal justice system there, making it possible for the Blugolds to interact with people in a variety of professions within the field.

-Spending several weeks in Taiwan also gave students opportunities to learn about the cultural heritage of a traditional Chinese society, Hsieh says, noting that it also helped students understand how American values shape the criminal justice system in Taiwan despite Taiwan’s influence by Qing and Japanese rule.
+Spending several weeks in Taiwan also gave students opportunities to learn about the cultural heritage of a traditional Chinese society, Hsieh says, noting that it also helped students understand how American values shape the criminal justice system in Taiwan despite the country being influenced by Qing and Japanese rule.

 During the immersion, the students conducted field observations and interviews at 25 sites in Taiwan, including prisons, law enforcement agencies, universities, courts and detention centers.